gresrun/copypasta/README.md

 =========

 A simple, websocket-based, chat-esque solution to copy-paste problems in RDP and/or VMWare.

-Uses embedded [Jetty](http://www.eclipse.org/jetty/) and is packaged as an executable JAR.
+Uses embedded [Jetty](http://www.eclipse.org/jetty/) and is packaged as an executable JAR using [Maven](http://maven.apache.org/) Shade Plugin.

 ***